Learning to Detect Cyber Attacks: Neural Anomaly Detection for Cybersecurity with Theoretical Insights: Theoretical Guarantee of ReLU Network Classifier

+A key insight of this theorem lies in the dependence on $n^* = \min\{n,n^\prime\}$.
+Because the convergence rate is governed by $\min\{n,n^\prime\}$, insufficient synthetic data can bottleneck performance.
+In other words, for a given number of normal training samples $n$, it is beneficial to generate at least as many synthetic anomalies (i.e., $n^\prime \geq n$) to fully exploit the attainable rate of convergence.
+This provides, to our knowledge, the first theoretical guidance in the unsupervised AD literature on how the number of generated synthetic samples affects learning efficiency.

+Later, in Section \ref{section:ablations}, we perform ablation studies to empirically examine the sensitivity of our neural network classifier to different choices of $n^\prime$ on real-world anomaly detection tasks, further validating the theoretical insight.

-The proof is in Supplement C. We see that the excess risk bound depends on $q$, the noise exponent.
-Theorem \ref{main1} tells us that when $q$ increases to $\infty$ (i.e., stronger noise condition), the convergence rate of the excess risk approaches $\mathcal{O}\left(\frac{(\log n)^4}{n}\right)$.
-When the number of positive training samples $n$ increases, the excess risk goes to $0$.
-We note that it is proven in \citep{audibert2007fast, kim2021fast} that, when $\eta \in \mathcal{H}^{\alpha}\left([0,1]^d\right)$, the minimax lower bound of the excess risk in binary classification is given by $\mathcal{O}\left( n^{-\frac{\alpha(q+1)}{d+\alpha(q+2)}}\right)$ in the i.i.d. case.
-So, the convergence rate presented in Theorem \ref{main1} matches this optimal one, up to a logarithmic factor.
+We note that it is proven in \citep{audibert2007fast, kim2021fast} that, when $\eta$ is $\alpha$-Hölder continuous, the minimax lower bound of the excess risk in binary classification is given by $\mathcal{O}\left( n^{-\frac{\alpha(q+1)}{d+\alpha(q+2)}}\right)$ in the i.i.d. case.
+So, the convergence rate presented in Theorem \ref{main1} matches this optimal one, up to a logarithmic factor, because $n^*$ captures the minimum sample size across normal and anomalous training data.
 To our knowledge, this is the first result in the AD literature that achieves the optimal rate.

-Moreover, in unsupervised AD, it remains an open question how many synthetic anomalies are necessary to achieve robust detection accuracy.
-For the first time, we are able to address this question by showing that the optimality of ReLU network classifier is achieved when the number of synthetic anomalies $n^\prime \in \left[ \left(\frac{1-s}{s}\right) n, n\right]$.
-When $s$ is close to $1$ (i.e., the majority of data in the domain are normal and $\left(\frac{1-s}{s}\right)$ is close to $0$), we only need very few synthetic anomalies for the neural network classifier to perform well.
-The range of $n^\prime$ stated here aligns with our intuition that there should be enough synthetic anomalies to provide an effective supervision signal, but not too many to contaminate normal data.
-Note that it is reasonable to assume $s$ to be at least $1/2$, because there is typically more normal data than anomalies.